 Foundation Year Experience Mentors

-The Foundation Year peer mentoring scheme has been created as a way of enabling current foundation year students in accessing additional support to help them through their studies and general university life.
-Peer mentors are current Keele students who have previously completed the foundation year, so are well placed to offer guidance and share knowledge and experience.
-Peer mentors have received training, and will be able to answer questions you may have related to your academic studies and social activities on campus, as well as general queries that you may have during your time as a foundation year student at Keele.
+The Foundation Year Experience Mentoring scheme has been created as a way of enabling current foundation year students in accessing additional support to help them through their studies and general university life.
+Experience mentors are current Keele students who have previously completed the foundation year, so are well placed to offer guidance and share knowledge and experience.
+Experience mentors have received training, and will be able to answer questions you may have related to your academic studies and social activities on campus, as well as general queries that you may have during your time as a foundation year student at Keele.

 The scheme also offers you opportunities to meet other foundation year students outside of your structured classes and a chance to learn more about what your chosen degree pathway will include once you progress from the foundation year onto year one of your degree, by attending one or more of the mentoring events that will take place throughout the academic year.

 - Is an experienced student who has previously completed Foundation Year.